Information and advice for students, whānau, and the education sector.

 - Key contacts

-As anticipated, new cases of COVID-19 have been identified as New Zealanders return home.
+As anticipated, new cases of COVID-19 have been identified.

 If there is a confirmed case in your school

-While unlikely at Alert Level 1, if there was a confirmed or probable case linked with your school or early learning service, you would be advised of that by the Medical Officer of Health or your local public health authority (or local Ministry of Education staff working in conjunction with local health authorities).
+If there is confirmed or probable case linked with your school or early learning service, you will be advised of that by the Medical Officer of Health or your local public health authority (or local Ministry of Education staff working in conjunction with local health authorities).

 Our regional staff will work with you and local health authorities to agree a plan.
 That will happen quickly and support will be provided to assist you to communicate with and support your community and staff.

 If you become aware of a case associated with your school or early learning service and haven’t received notification from health authorities, please contact your local public health unit or your local Ministry of Education contact for information and support: